 The Best Dental Receptionist Resume Samples

-These are some examples of job descriptions we have handpicked from real Dental Receptionist resumes for your reference.
+These are some examples of accomplishments we have handpicked from real Dental Receptionist resumes for your reference.

 - Acted as a communication link for patients visiting the dental clinic.

-- Assisted patients in scheduling appointments, greeted patients and directed them in a positive manner.
+- Assisted patients in scheduling appointments, greeted patients, and positively directed them.

-- Documented customer records in database along with payments received and treatments conducted.
+- Documented customer records in the database along with payments received and treatments conducted.

 - Politely answered phones and scheduled or confirmed office appointments.

 - Confirmed patient insurance benefits and checked claim statuses.